Pakistan’s Imran Khan clings to power as support for ouster builds

 Pledging not to resign, he said, “I will fight till the last ball, and as long as I have one last drop of blood in my body.”
-The former cricketer-turned-politician has held power for nearly four years and is up for reelection in 2023.
+The cricketer turned politician has held power for nearly four years and is up for reelection in 2023.

 After months of slowly peeling away votes from Khan’s base, opposition leadership said Wednesday that it had the ballots needed to unseat him.
 Khan’s opponents have been fueled by growing frustration over an economy crippled by unemployment, soaring inflation and rising taxes.

 The challenge to Khan’s power began to gain traction last year amid friction between his party and the military establishment and comes amid expanding militancy after the Taliban’s takeover of neighboring Afghanistan in August.
-In the short term, a change in Pakistan’s political leadership is likely to further destabilize the economy and raise questions about the future of the country’s delicate relationship with allies often at odds, like the United States, China and Russia.
+In the short term, a change in Pakistan’s political leadership is likely to further destabilize the economy and raise questions about the future of the country’s delicate relationship with allies often at odds, such as the United States, China and Russia.

 If the no-confidence vote is held and is successful, it will be the first time Parliament has removed a Pakistani prime minister from power.
 Previous prime ministers have been assassinated, overthrown by the military, forced out by the courts on charges such as corruption or died in office.
 No prime minister in Pakistan’s history has completed the full five-year term.